fuseio/fuse-network/nethermind/OE_Migration.md

 - Basic command-line interface (CLI) knowledge.

 ### In this guide, we will assume the containers are named fusenet, netstats, and **fuseapp** (Validator Nodes Only).

+## Step 0: Avoid having two nodes with the same key!

+> **⚠️ Important: Only One Instance of OpenEthereum or Nethermind Client Can Be Running with the Same Key. ⚠️**
+>
+> You must make sure that the OpenEthereum node is not running before starting the Nethermind node.
+Failure to do this will result in double signing, which can cause reorgs, potentially lead to consensus failure, and forking.

 ## Step 1: Flagging for Maintenance (Validator Nodes Only)